Meet the Foxes

 It was a rainy spring day in Alaska’s Matanuska-Susitna Valley when a construction crew began clearing a site for a new development.
 The crew worked steadily, unaware of the small family of red foxes that had made their den in the brush nearby.
 Hidden beneath the undergrowth, a vixen had been raising her litter of kits, keeping them safe and well-hidden from the bustling world beyond.
 As the sounds of heavy machinery echoed across the valley, the mother fox quickly sensed the danger.
 One by one, she carefully moved her kits to safety, racing against time to protect her young in the chaos.
 Later, as the dust settled, one fox kit was still waiting for his mother to return.
 A member of the construction crew stumbled upon the small, orange bundle of fur.
 Assuming the kit was orphaned and couldn’t survive on his own, the worker gently scooped him up.
 While well intentioned, this was not only illegal but unwise.
 Only the Alaska Department of Fish and Game (ADF&G) or the Alaska Wildlife Troopers are legally allowed to remove orphaned mammals from the wild, and there is a chance that the fox was not truly an orphan.
 ADF&G was contacted eventually, but the fox kit had already been separated from his family long enough that it was no longer possible to reunite them.
 Young fox kits are dependent on their mothers for food and protection, and without intervention, his chances of survival were slim.
 Instead of being released back into the wild, where he might struggle alone, ADF&G made a decision that would change his life; they made a call to the Alaska Wildlife Conservation Center (AWCC).

 AWCC welcomed the one-pound fox kit with open arms.
 Our staff, experienced in caring for orphaned and displaced wildlife, immediately began tending to his needs.
 We provided him with warmth, nourishment, and the care he would have received from his mother.
 We named him Warren after the local artist Amanda Rose Warren and her husband Don who have been long-time supporters of AWCC.
 Over time, Warren grew stronger, and his playful, curious nature emerged.
 Though he had lost his fox family, he had found a new home where he could thrive.
 Warren soon captured the hearts of our staff.
 With his bright red coat and lively personality, he has quickly become a favorite at the center.
 The AWCC team has worked tirelessly to ensure Warren has an environment that simulated the wild—complete with hills to climb, spaces to explore, holes to burrow in, and plenty of enrichment to keep his intelligent mind active.
-He has been introduced to our two other resident red foxes, Jade and Storm, and will cohabitate with them.

 Since Warren can never be released back into the wild—having been separated from his family at such a young age—he now serves as an ambassador for his species.
 Through stories like Warren’s, AWCC educates thousands of visitors each year about the challenges Alaska’s wildlife face as human development continues to expand into natural habitats.
 His tale is a powerful reminder of the importance of coexistence and conservation.